Morriseylab/SCAPE/readme.md

+# WARNING Do not use!!!
+Not fully functional

 # SCAPE 0.1.0

-SCAPE is a tool that will create a network like visualization of teh following interaction between 2 cells/cluster using scRNA-seq and scATAC-seq data.
+SCAPE is a tool that will create a network like visualization of the following interaction between 2 cells/cluster using scRNA-seq and scATAC-seq data.